freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **I found a typo, should I report an issue before I can make a pull request?**

-For typos and other wording changes, you can directly open pull requests without first creating an issue.
-Issues are more for discussing larger problems associated with code or structural aspects of the curriculum.
+For typos and other wording changes, you can directly open pull requests without creating an issue.
+Issues are meant for discussing larger problems associated with codes or structural aspects of the curriculum.